-The regulation entered into force in 2023 and is applicable since April 2024.
+The regulation entered into force in 2023.
 Deployment targets will become enforceable in 2025, 2027, 2030 and 2035.

 The revised regulation is available on the website: www.eur-lex.europa.eu.

 The project Move 21 can provide information on multimodal and interconnected hubs for freight and passenger transport in cities.